moleculerjs/database/docs/README.md

 ### `set`: \<Function\> _(Default: `null`)_
-The `set` function is called at entity creating or updating.
-You can modify the input value or compute a new one from other values of the entity. _It may be asynchronous._
+The `set` function is called when creating or updating entities.
+You can change the input value or calculate a new one from other values of the entity. _It can be asynchronous._

 **Example**
 ```js